Skip to main content

 That's right.
 AudioBooks/AudioBooks/AudioBooks/.

-When I came back to the task, Claude had lost all context.
-I didn’t know:
+When I came back to the task, the first step was reconstructing state from logs and documentation.
+I needed to know:

 • What we were moving